Truogd/Attack-DoS-Website/README.md

 =======

 I think it may be public domain because of it is just simple and short piece of code but for reason I don't remember already I have choose GPL for it.
 Okey.
-So, Go version of HULK licensed under GPLv3.
+So, Go version of KAISA licensed under GPLv3.
 See LICENSE.

-I am not related with original HULK utility in Python.
-Original HULK utility is authority of Barry Shteiman (http://sectorix.com).
+I am not related with original KAISA utility in Python.
+Original KAISA utility is authority of Barry Shteiman (http://sectorix.com).
 There are not any references to license in the original source then it is not under GPL.
 Ask author of the original utility about license.